 The boy’s names of choice in the United States are certainly more diverse.
 The top names for 2012 were William, Liam, Alexander, Jacob, Ethan, James, Elijah, Noah, Mason, Michael, Jayden, and Benjamin.
 It’s believed that stars’ successes over the past year, such as Irish actor Liam Neeson and the singer Michael Bublé could have added to this popularity.

-Similarly, when it comes to the female names of choice it’s believed that “Harry Potter” star Emma Watson holds a lot of sway along with Emma Stone, Sophia Loren, Olivia Wilde, and the rest.
+Similarly, when it comes to the female names of choice it’s believed that “Harry Potter” star Emma Watson held a lot of sway along with Emma Stone, Sophia Loren, Olivia Wilde, and the rest.

 Source: Social Security Administrations